hs-hub-world/Rundeck_Job_Abort_Monitor/README.md

 	- Run the Rundeck Job.
 The job should output:
 		 "Rundeck Job is Running...
 		 This job will sleep for 60-seconds
-		 If you Kill/Cancel this job this script will execute:$($CommandToExecOnAbort)  "
+		 If you Kill/Cancel this job this script will execute: rundeck_CancelJob.ps1  "

-Note: If the job is canceled before 60-sec the rundeck_CancelJob.ps1 will execute.

 That's all.